seongbae15/seongbae15/README.md

 I'm actively seeking new opportunities where I can apply my skills in AI and computer vision.
 Open to full-time roles, freelance projects, or exciting research!

+## 🎯 What I Want to Build
+I'm currently exploring ideas at the intersection of Computer Vision and interactive experiences.

+- 🏋️‍♂️ **Workout Movement Analysis Tool**
+  A system that helps users improve workout performance through pose estimation and camera-based feedback.

+- 📱 **AR Mobile Game**
+  A mobile game that blends augmented reality with real-world interaction.

 ## 📫 Contact Me
 - 📧 Email: pseongbae@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/seongbae15